-There’s a lot of contractor accounting software these days that provides an ‘easy’ way for contractors and freelancers to manage their books, log their expenses and prepare their own accounts.
+There’s plenty of contractor accounting software claiming to provide an easy way for contractors and freelancers to manage their books, log their expenses and prepare their own accounts.
 This works for some individuals, however those with little time or those who require extra support may not see these benefits.

-Even with the rise of technology and cleverness of algorithms to complete accountancy jobs that humans used to do, there’s still services that accountants offer which contractor accounting software can’t, such as:
+Even with the rise of technology and cleverness of algorithms to complete the accountancy jobs of humans, there are still services offered by accountants that software simply cannot match.

 When it comes to software versus accountant, there are pros and cons.
-Accounting software can work for you depending on your circumstances, and it is often a viable option depending on the amount of accounting knowledge, computer skills and free time they have.
+Accounting software can work for you depending on your circumstances, and it is often a viable option depending on the amount of accounting knowledge, computer skills/access and free time you have.
 However, if you are considering buying software to do your own accounting, it’s a good idea to do your research and look at your options to find out what is best for you.
 There is also the option of using a blend of accountant and software – such as Bluebird Accountancy.

-Getting the best advice possible from an accountant is priceless and will, in fact, save you money in the long run.
+Getting the best advice possible from an accountant is priceless and often saves you money in the long run.
 Hiring a contractor accountant will give you value on a personal level, and you can even seek advice from a contractor accountant to determine the type of business set-up that suits you best – whether it’s limited company, umbrella company or sole trader.